ALI XAVIER MA, BA (HONS), DIPHE, FHEA, MBACP, MACC

 Hi, I'm Ali, and I am the founder of Tilia Therapy.

 I'm an integrative therapist, which means I work differently with each client, drawing on different elements of theory and practice to create a way of working that is unique to the presenting needs.
 I have been trained in a broad spectrum of approaches and techniques that allow me to do this effectively.
 For example, I may combine solutions-focused therapy (which is future-focused and goal-oriented) with narrative therapy (which separates the person from the problem, allowing them to safely confront issues from the past) to create a tailored approach.
 My passion is for clients to experience change, healing and gain a deep understanding of themselves through the therapeutic process.
 I seek to create a safe and non-judgemental space where the therapy takes place through a warm and genuine relationship, assisting the client in developing healthier and more sustainable self-support and external support systems.
-My work with clients includes working with new mothers experiencing identity change and postnatal depression, relationship breakdown, loss and bereavement, social anxiety, managing depression and anxiety, and sexual and domestic abuse.
-I have a special interest and passion in perinatal care and have recently developed more online work with single mothers who often struggle to access face-to-face sessions.
+My work with clients includes working managing depression and anxiety, relationship breakdown, loss and bereavement, post-abortion grief, social anxiety, identity change.
+I also work with couples, where work includes managing conflict, supporting communication, and over-coming barriers to sex and intimacy.

-Alongside therapeutic work I am a lecturer for the Open University in undergraduate modules of the Health and Social Care BA programme, including Mental Health in the Community and Supporting Wellbeing in Children and Young People.
-I have a Masters Degree in Leadership and Management from Kings College London, and am a Fellow of the Higher Education Academy.
-Most of my current therapeutic work is online, reflecting my own life of balancing work with Tilia, lecturing, and being a Mum.
+Alongside therapeutic work I am a lecturer for the Open University on the undergraduate module Mental Health in the Community and tutor on the Counselling Diploma for Heart and Mind.
+I am a Fellow of the Higher Education Academy, and recently co-founded the Network for Younger Counsellors and Psychotherapists.
 I live in Tooting, SW London with my husband and two children, and can regularly be found strolling South London parks with reusable coffee cup in hand!